Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida Performance Insights

-- The Gators outscore opponents by 12.6 points per game (scoring 86.3 points per game to rank 12th in college basketball while allowing 73.7 per contest to rank 249th in college basketball) and have a +164 scoring differential overall.
+- The Gators' +164 scoring differential (outscoring opponents by 12.6 points per game) is a result of scoring 86.3 points per game (12th in college basketball) while allowing 73.7 per contest (249th in college basketball).

-- Florida wins the rebound battle by 10.9 boards on average.
-It records 45.2 rebounds per game, which ranks first in college basketball, while its opponents grab 34.3 per outing.
+- Florida averages 45.2 rebounds per game (first in college basketball) while conceding 34.3 per outing to its opponents.
+It outrebounds opponents by 10.9 boards per game.

-- The Gators rank 87th in college basketball with 99.8 points scored per 100 possessions, and 73rd in college basketball defensively with 85.2 points conceded per 100 possessions.

-- Florida has typically lost the turnover battle this season, committing 13.2 per game (298th in college basketball play) while forcing 11.5 (226th in college basketball).
+- Florida has come up short in the turnover battle by 1.7 turnovers per game, committing 13.2 (298th in college basketball play) while forcing 11.5 (226th in college basketball).

 Kentucky Performance Insights

-- The Wildcats have a +212 scoring differential, topping opponents by 17.7 points per game.
-They're putting up 91.1 points per game, third in college basketball, and are giving up 73.4 per outing to rank 236th in college basketball.
+- The Wildcats are outscoring opponents by 17.7 points per game, with a +212 scoring differential overall.
+They put up 91.1 points per game (third in college basketball) and give up 73.4 per contest (235th in college basketball).

-- Kentucky records 38.3 rebounds per game (106th in college basketball) while allowing 36.5 per outing to opponents.
-It outrebounds opponents by 1.8 boards per game.

-- Kentucky knocks down 10.6 three-pointers per game (11th in college basketball), 2.2 more than its opponents.
+- Kentucky knocks down 2.2 more threes per contest than the opposition, 10.6 (11th in college basketball) compared to its opponents' 8.4.

-- Kentucky has committed 4.8 fewer turnovers than its opponents, averaging 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).
+- Kentucky has won the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while forcing 13.9 (58th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.